Polyvagal Theory Made Simple: What It Is and Why It Matters in Therapy

 Frequently Asked Questions About Polyvagal Theory

 What is polyvagal theory in simple terms?
-Polyvagal theory is a framework developed by Dr. Stephen Porges that explains how your nervous system responds to safety, danger, and threat through three distinct states: ventral vagal (safe and connected), sympathetic (fight or flight), and dorsal vagal (shutdown or freeze).
+Polyvagal Theory, developed by Dr. Stephen Porges in 1994, is a framework that focuses on how the autonomic nervous system regulates physiological states in response to environmental demands.
+It explains how your nervous system responds to safety, danger, and threat through three primary states: ventral vagal (safe and connected), sympathetic (fight or flight), and dorsal vagal (shutdown or freeze).
+The theory emphasizes the importance of neuroception, which is the unconscious evaluation of safety and danger, influencing how the autonomic nervous system responds to environmental cues.

 Is polyvagal theory used in EMDR therapy?
 Yes.
 Many EMDR therapists use polyvagal-informed approaches to help clients develop nervous system regulation and safety before processing trauma.
 Understanding where a client’s nervous system is in any given moment helps therapists pace the work and support more effective healing.